lxc/incus/doc/howto/cluster_form.md

 What member name should be used to identify this server in the cluster? [default=server2]:
-IP address or FQDN of an existing cluster member (may include port): 192.0.2.101:8443 Cluster fingerprint: 2915dafdf5c159681a9086f732644fb70680533b0fb9005b8c6e9bca51533113 You can validate this fingerprint by running "lxc info" locally on an existing cluster member.
+IP address or FQDN of an existing cluster member (may include port): 192.0.2.101:8443 Cluster fingerprint: 2915dafdf5c159681a9086f732644fb70680533b0fb9005b8c6e9bca51533113 You can validate this fingerprint by running "incus info" locally on an existing cluster member.
 Is this the correct fingerprint? (yes/no/[fingerprint]) [default=no]: yes Cluster trust password:
 All existing data is lost when joining a cluster, continue? (yes/no) [default=no] yes Choose "size" property for storage pool "local":
 Choose "source" property for storage pool "local":
 Choose "zfs.pool_name" property for storage pool "local":
-Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
+Would you like a YAML "incus admin init" preseed to be printed? (yes/no) [default=no]:
 ```

 ````